Reading and Writing on the GED® Test

 After the math test, reading and writing are the biggest subjects most high school equivalency test-takers worry about.
 But passing the reading and writing tests is doable!
 You just need to know what to expect and to spend some time practicing.

-The first thing to know is that you may be able to take one of three high school equivalency tests: the GED test, the HiSET exam, or the TASC test.
+The first thing to know is that you may be able to take one of two high school equivalency tests: the GED test or the HiSET exam.
 Which ones are available depends on what state you live in.
 Although these tests are similar, the reading and writing portions are each a little different.

 Click here for a free online practice test for all the high school equivalency tests.